Sal Suds, Sal Suds, How do I love thee?

 There is a lot of overlap here with the Pure-Castile Soap Dilutions Cheat Sheet because the products can often be interchanged.
 It is largely a matter of personal preference, but the Sal Suds is more clean-rinsing in hard water situations, and is slightly more effective on grease and tough stains.
 As with the castile soaps, these recommended dilutions are not set in stone.
 You may have dirtier stuff, larger sinks, a larger washer, etc., and may need to tweak these amounts to your own situation.

-Laundry: 2-3 Tbsp. for a large load in a top loading washer.
-Optional: ½ c. baking soda in wash cycle, 1 c. vinegar in rinse cycle.
-Use half these amounts for HE washes.
+Laundry: 2-3 Tbsp.
+(30-45 mL) for a large load in a top loading washer.
+Optional: For extra whitening/brightening, add ½ c.
+(120 mL) baking soda to wash cycle and/or 1 c.
+(240 mL) vinegar to rinse cycle.
+Halve these amounts for HE washers.

 All Purpose Spray: 1 Tbsp.
-Sal Suds in a quart of water.
-Put the water in the bottle first.
-Use on most of the aforementioned surfaces.
+(15 mL) Sal Suds in a quart (1 L) of water.
+Hint: Put water in the bottle first.
+Optional: For extra antimicrobial punch, add 1/4 tsp.
+(1.25 mL) tea tree essential oil.
+Use on any surface that is safe in contact with water.

 - Read post: Sal Suds Cleaner in a Spray Bottle